Rockies vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have been victorious in 37, or 41.1%, of the 90 contests they have been chosen as underdogs in this season.
+- The Rockies have been chosen as underdogs in 91 games this year and have walked away with the win 38 times (41.8%) in those games.

-- Colorado is 11-26 this season when entering a game as the underdog by +165 or more on the moneyline.
+- Colorado has a record of 17-34 in games where bookmakers have it as underdogs of at least +145 on the moneyline.

-- The Rockies have an implied victory probability of 37.7% according to the moneyline set for this matchup.
+- The Rockies have an implied victory probability of 40.8% according to the moneyline set by oddsmakers for this matchup.

-- So far this season, Colorado and its opponents have hit the over in 44 of its 104 games with a total.
+- Games involving Colorado have gone over the total set by oddsmakers in 44 of 105 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!